ebmscruff/pyDebtCalc/README.md

 Python debt calculator

 # How to use
-There are two files that need to be updated:
+There following file will need updated with your financial data before proceeding:

  1. data/debts